-What is a Tolling Agreement?
+What Is a Tolling Agreement?

 A tolling agreement in no way concedes guilt, responsibility, or liability.
 Nor does it waive a valid claim regarding the statute of limitations or the statute of repose before the agreement is implemented.
+The only right a tolling agreement impacts is a party’s right to argue too much time has passed during the tolling period for a suit to proceed.

 Reasons to Consider Proposing a Tolling Agreement